ROBOTIS-GIT/emanual/docs/en/software/all-software.md

 ## [DYNAMIXEL Workbench](#dynamixel-workbench)

-DYNAMIXEL Workbench, based on DYNAMIXEL SDK, is library which provides simple and easier method to use DYNAMIXEL.
+[DYNAMIXEL Workbench](/docs/en/software/dynamixel/dynamixel_workbench/) is library which provides simple and easy APIs to use DYNAMIXEL.

 # [Arduino IDE](#arduino-ide)

-Select ROBOTIS “Open” controllers can be used with Arduino programming software.
+[Arduino IDE](/docs/en/software/arduino_ide/) enviroment can be utilized with DYNAMIXEL Shield or OpenCM controllers by using our open-source library (Dynamixel2Arduino or Dynamixel Shield)

 |                                        Arduino IDE                                         |
 | :----------------------------------------------------------------------------------------: |